2017 New England Patriots season: AFC Divisional Playoffs: vs. (5) Tennessee Titans

 The Patriots set a club playoff record by sacking Marcus Mariota eight times for their second win in three career playoff matches with the Titans franchise.
 The Patriots held Titans RB Derrick Henry to only 28 yards on 12 carries the week after he went for 156 yds against the Chiefs.
 This marked the third playoff meeting between the two clubs, the first since 2003, with the Patriots now holding a 2–1 advantage.
-They split the first two meetings, both in the Divisional round, including the first game against the Titans' predecessor, the Houston Oilers.
+They split the first two meetings, both in the divisional round, including the first game against the Titans' predecessor, the Houston Oilers.

 AFC Championship: vs. (3) Jacksonville Jaguars

 This marked the fifth playoff meeting between the two clubs with the Patriots now holding a 4–1 advantage.
-This was their second meeting in the AFC Championship Game, the Patriots winning in 1996 as well.
+This was their second meeting in the AFC Championship game, the Patriots winning in 1996 as well.

 The Pats overall record improved to 15–3.

 Super Bowl LII: vs. (N1) Philadelphia Eagles

 With this loss, the Patriots were unable to defend their Super Bowl title from last year.
 The team finished the season with an overall record of 15–4.
-However, the 33 points scored is the most ever by a team that lost the Super Bowl.
-Tom Brady is also the first QB ever to throw for over 500 yards and lose the Super Bowl.
+However, the 33 points scored is the most ever by a team that lost the Super Bowl (since surpassed by the Eagles in Super Bowl LVII with 35).
+Tom Brady is also the first quarterback ever to throw for over 500 yards and lose the Super Bowl.
 His personal Super Bowl record dropped to 5–3.
 His record against the NFC East in Super Bowls also dropped to 1–3.

 The Patriots, however, became the first team to appear in and play in 10 Super Bowls.
 But, despite the fact that they are still tied with the Cowboys and 49ers for 5 franchise wins, this loss tied them with the Broncos for most Super Bowls lost, with 5.